erickarroyo1/topflightapps/README.md

 This repository demonstrates the deployment of a simple application using Amazon ECS, RDS, Terraform, and Docker.
 The application consists of a basic flask app using python.
 It is deployed into a container that displays a message and retrieve the current value of the database.
 The RDS Data is inserted at the 1st called to a microservice and is ony one execution.
 It involves creating a VPC, an RDS database, an ECS cluster, and deploying the application container.
 Security best practices are followed to ensure proper access control, networking, and endpoint protection.

+For security Best Practices purposes, i use a .gitignore file that avoid the upload of *.tfvars files.
+Additionally, in order to not to manage static credentials, the provider is confiured with alias and I use sso authentication from aws CLIv2

+Note: The certificate is not deployed using terraform, i pass the arn of the cert with a tfvars file.

 ## Steps

 ### Docker Image Build and Push